 It takes a specific set of expertise to detect and clear landmines.
-Metal detectors are the current standard to detect landmines, but unlike their old-style counterparts, many modern landmines have no metallic materials and are harder to detect.
+Metal detectors are the current standard to detect landmines, but many modern landmines have no metallic materials and are harder to detect.
 Another issue with metal detectors is that they suffer too many false alarms as they also detect small fragments of munitions on the battlefield.

-Multi-sensor robots could provide an efficient means of safely detecting explosive devices without putting lives at risk.
-By fusing information from different sensors, the robots can plan paths and help guide soldiers towards landmines safely.
+Industrial robots, specifically autonomous mobile robots, could provide an efficient means of safely detecting explosive devices.
+By fusing information from different sensors, the landmine robots can plan paths and help guide soldiers toward landmines safely.
 Mobile robots use sensor fusion techniques to increase the probability of mine detection and decrease false alarms, all at a low cost.

 MKD’s designers, led by Massoud Hassani, claim it is twenty times faster than traditional detection techniques, and 200 times cheaper.
 But is not without its issues; MKD has difficulty locating mines that have been buried underground for decades, even when the drone is 4 cm from the ground.
-Its also tricky to rely on GPS, which has an accuracy of 4 m, for precise geolocation.
-The team however, hope to improve this using triangulation from external antennae.
+It is also problematic to rely on GPS, which has an accuracy of 4 m, for precise geolocation.
+The team, however, hopes to improve this landmine robot using triangulation from external antennae.

-Demine Robotics have developed and patented a new method of removing landmines using robotic technology.
-Jevit is a demining excavation machine that locates, removes and detonates anti-personnel mines and small unexploded ordinances (UXOs).
-This remote-controlled machine is fitted with a camera for the safety of deminers and for the efficient unearthing of landmines.
+Demine Robotics has developed and patented a new method of removing landmines using robotic systems.
+Jevit is a demining excavation landmine robot that locates, removes and detonates anti-personnel mines and small unexploded ordinances (UXOs).
+This remote-controlled landmine robot is fitted with a camera for the safety of deminers and for the efficient unearthing of landmines.
 It has two mechanical arms which reach into the ground to lift out the mine safely and efficiently.

-Countries are aiming to rid the world of landmines by 2025; in six short years, over 100 million landmines need to be located and safely removed and destroyed.
-From drones to mobile roving machines, robots are an ideal way to find, mark and ultimately terminate these explosive devices, helping to save the lives of not only the military personnel who are responsible for their destruction, but the innocent victims – often children - who accidentally come across them.
+Countries are aiming to rid the world of landmines by 2025.
+From drones to mobile roving machines, mobile robots are an ideal way to find, mark and ultimately terminate these explosive devices, helping to save the lives of not only the military personnel who are responsible for their destruction but the innocent victims who accidentally come across them.